white-flame/clyc/readme.md

 Current Status
 -------

 Still in Step 1 of the plan below, with most SubL stdlib datastructure and utility code converted but untested.
-File-by-file hand conversion is ongoing.
+File-by-file conversion from Java is ongoing.
 Many function and variable references are still unmet.

 The original LarKC distribution has most of its Cyc source code in a flat directory, which is reflected here in `larkc-cycl`.
 This will be reorganized after things are up & running.